asokolsky/asokolsky.github.io/hardware/dell/latitude-7490.md

 ## BIOS

-During the boot up press F2 when logo is displayed.
+During the boot, when logo is displayed, press:

+* F2 - to setup BIOS
+* F12 - to choose boot device

 ## PCIe Devices